Barbara Costanzo, Vice President for Group Social Engagement at Deutsche Telekom AG

 How we are encouraging digital participationWe believe there are three key factors for ensuring everyone can participate in our digital society on equal terms – technical access to fast networks, the affordability of equipment, plans, and services, and the ability to use digital media competently.
 As we understand it, “ability” goes beyond media literacy and also encompasses being able to coexist in the digital world in line with democratic principles.

 Spades at the ready!Superfast, continuous web access is the ultimate goal, so we are working hard to give everyone high-speed internet connections.
-We are already able to provide 98.7 percent of the rural and urban population in Germany with access to fast LTE mobile network connections.
-What’s more, over two thirds of the German population has access to the Deutsche Telekom 5G network.
-By the end of 2020, some 36 million German households were already enjoying rapid broadband internet of over 16 Mbit/s.
+We are already able to provide 99 percent of the rural and urban population in Germany with access to fast LTE mobile network connections.
+What’s more, over 90 percent of the German households have access to the Deutsche Telekom 5G network.
+By the end of 2021, some 36.6 million German households were already enjoying rapid broadband internet of over 16 Mbit/s.
 That’s still not enough for us, though, so we are investing billions in network expansion.
 Our aim is to eliminate the final dead spots and make real progress with expanding the fiber-optic network.

 The fiber-optic takeoverDid you know that Deutsche Telekom operates the largest fiber-optic network in Europe?
-By the end of 2020, it boasted a total length of some 575,000 kilometers.
+By the end of 2021, this boasted a total length of over 650 000 kilometers in Germany only.
 Depending on the technology, we lay the cables directly into homes (fiber to the home) or as far as the gray street cabinets (fiber to the curb) .
-This requires a lot of time and money – each kilometer of fiber-optic cable costs an average of 70,000 euros – so connection to the fiber-optic network is not economically viable everywhere.
+This requires a lot of time and money – each kilometer of fiber-optic cable costs an average of 70 000 euros – so connection to the fiber-optic network is not economically viable everywhere.
 Our solution in such cases is a hybrid connection that combines the speed of a DSL line with that of an LTE-based mobile connection to increase the broadband speed.
 Funding programs at national or state level are a further possibility for cost-effective expansion.
 Just like other companies, Deutsche Telekom also applies for such funding.
 A new cable-laying method called trenching has the potential to make the build-out both faster and less expensive.
 We are currently in dialog with city and municipal authorities to ascertain where this method could be used.

 Internet access is not a luxury